 The apparel & fashion benchmark represents retail companies that primarily offer clothing and fashion goods.
 Retail companies are often characterized by significant numbers of casual or part-time people and widely dispersed teams, stores and headquarters in many cases.
-This benchmark only includes Women employees.
-We use woman and man because most of our customers are using binary options.

 We consider this an emerging benchmark: it has enough data available for us to use bootstrapping to create a representative sample.
 As the sample grows in size, some scores may slightly change.
 Our research has shown that our bootstrapped scores are consistent with our standard benchmarks.
 Read more about the methodology.